 What is the use of enabling BBR?

-In simple terms, enabling BBR can optimize your website's access speed to a certain extent.
-For example, Naiba's notes use WordPress, and BBR can also provide some acceleration optimization for WordPress websites.
-Of course, since Naiba uses domestic servers, the acceleration effect of BBR won't be very significant.
-BBR is an open-source TCP network congestion optimization algorithm from Google.
+BBR is a TCP network congestion optimization algorithm open-sourced by Google.
 TCP BBR aims to solve two problems: fully utilizing bandwidth on network links with a certain packet loss rate, and reducing buffer occupancy on network links to lower latency.
-The goal of TCP congestion control is to maximize the utilization of bandwidth on bottleneck links in the network.
-Open-source address:
+The goal of TCP congestion control is to maximize the utilization of the bottleneck link bandwidth on the network.

 What is BBR2?

-BBR2 is currently still in preview, an upgraded version of BBR, and not yet mature enough; it is not recommended for production environments.
-For detailed information on BBR2, refer to:
+BBR2 is currently a preview version, an upgrade of BBR.
+It is not yet mature and is not recommended for production environments.

 bbr2 one-click package